LittleClumsy/ToDo_CLI/docs/source/cli_controller.md

 ## Create

 The create function is used to create a new task.
-There will be a prompt in the terminal for a 'name' and 'date'.
+There will be a prompt in the terminal for a 'name', 'date' and 'priority_field'.
 A UUID will be generated for the task.
 These values get passed into the adding_content function to add it to the existing tasks.

 ## View